-NOTE 18 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+NOTE 16 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

 The Group's principal financial instruments comprise cash and short term deposits, the main purpose of which is to finance the Group's operations.
-The Group has various other financial assets and liabilities such as trade receivables, trade payables and available for sale asset, which arise directly from its operations.
+The Group has various other financial assets and liabilities such as trade receivables and trade payables which arise directly from its operations.
 The main risks arising from the Group's financial instruments are credit risk, interest rate risk, exchange rate risk and liquidity risk.
 The Board of Directors has reviewed each of those risks and has determined that they are not significant in terms of the Group's current activities.
 The Group also enters into derivative financial instruments, principally forward currency contracts.
 The purpose is to manage the currency risks arising from the Group's operations.
 Speculative trading in derivatives is not permitted.
-There are no derivatives outstanding at 30 June 2015 (2014: \$nil).
+There are no derivatives outstanding at 30 June 2016 (2015: \$nil).